DestroyerAlpha/Image_Blur_Classifier/README.md

 It also has an evaluation set.

-Note: TL;DR at the end.
+Note: TL;DR and link to the Zip file at the end.

 ## Model Description